Walter Liggett: Crusade

 Floyd B. Olson had been elected governor of Minnesota on the Farmer-Labor Ticket in 1932, while Liggett was comfortably writing novels in an easy chair living with his family in a flat at Kew Gardens in Queens.
 In 1933 Walter Liggett returned to his home state of Minnesota with his wife Edith Fleischer Liggett, and his two children, William Wallace Liggett, and Marda Molyneux Liggett.
 His intention was to engage in partisan journalism, to help build the Farmer-Labor Party of Minnesota into a viable third party of national prominence.

 Arriving in St. Paul off the train he met and was received by governor Floyd B. Olson, the titular head of the Farmer-Labor Party, who said.
 "Welcome aboard."

 He bought an old press and established a weekly newspaper of which he was both Editor and Publisher.
 It was called the "Mid-West American".
 They moved the paper from Bemidji to Rochester and finally to Minneapolis.
 At first, getting back into his element in Minnesota, Liggett was fired with admirable zeal.
 But he was soon dismayed by evidence of rampant corruption in the Farmer-Labor Machine that had developed during the twelve years that he had been in the east, and barnstorming around the country engaged in muckraking journalism.

-On Labor day, 1934, after the announcement on the radio that Floyd Olson had chosen a certain lawyer, John Hougen to be his campaign manager for his 1934 re-run for the gubernatorial seat, A.C.
-Townley the founder of the Nonpartisan League called for a meeting of the old "Wheel-horses" of the Nonpartisan League at the armory in Benson, Minnesota.
+On Labor day, 1934, after the announcement on the radio that Floyd Olson had chosen a certain lawyer, John Hougen to be his campaign manager for his 1934 re-run for the gubernatorial seat, Arthur C. Townley the founder of the Nonpartisan League called for a meeting of the old "Wheel-horses" of the Nonpartisan League at the armory in Benson, Minnesota.
 The meeting and the subsequent internal "Revolt" were all written up in the "Mid-West American".